kisslinux/kisslinux.github.io/pages/installation.md

 Welcome to KISS, a new independent distribution with a focus on simplicity.
 This guide will walk you through the required steps to install KISS.

+While this may be called a *guide* it will **not** take you through each step holding your hand along the way.
+A more comprehensive guide may be written in the future.

 You may run into an issue while following the steps in this guide.
 Head on over to the [issue tracker](https://github.com/kisslinux/repo/issues) and open an issue.
 We are happy to help.

-**NOTE**: This guide is a work in progress and is currently incomplete.
-This notice will be removed in due time.
+**NOTE**: KISS is still in its early days, tinkering, troubleshooting and general bug squashing may occur and should probably be expected at this point in time.

 **NOTE**: KISS does not currently support booting using an `initramfs`.
 When configuring your kernel ensure that all required file-system, disk controller and USB drivers are built with `[*]` (Yes) and **not** `[m]` (Module).